ETHZ-INS/BehaviorFlow/README.md

 US_addedlabels <- AddFromTrackingObject(US, TS_newlabels)
 ```

-lets check what labels are in the USdata now
+Let's check what labels are in the USdata now

 ``` r
 US_addedlabels$label_names